one-data-cookie/one-data-cookie.github.io/_notes/analytics-engineering/Learn dbt.md

 Taken far enough, the promise of such an idea would be to build a _declarative data lake_, where the code that manages the lake focuses more on defining _what_ the datasets are and less on _how_ to mechanically build or update them.

 The ideas presented in this post are not new.
-But materialized views never saw widespread adoption as a primary tool for building data pipelines, likely due to their [limitations](https://stackoverflow.com/a/25642149/877069)^[No support of progressive / partial updates.] and ties to relational database technologies.
+But materialized views never saw widespread adoption as a primary tool for building data pipelines, likely due to their [limitations of no support of progressive / partial updates](https://stackoverflow.com/a/25642149/877069), and ties to relational database technologies.
 Perhaps with this new wave of tools like dbt and Materialize we’ll see materialized views used more heavily as a primary building block in the typical data pipeline.

 https://nchammas.com/writing/data-pipeline-materialized-view